 AND OUR TEAM ARE SAGESTONE, LLC.

-Greta, originally from NJ, graduated with an MA in Psychology and Counseling from Goddard College in 2013.
-She is a Licensed Professional Counselor Associate in NC and a Licensed Associate Counselor in NJ.
+Greta Enriquez (pronouns: she/her/hers, they/them), originally from NJ, graduated with an MA in Psychology and Counseling from Goddard College in 2013.
+She is a Licensed Clinical Mental Health Counselor in NC.
 Greta has over 8 years experience as a life coach, tutor, and mentor, and 5 years providing professional and personal development seminars focused on psychological, developmental, and educational issues.
-She is currently a doctoral candidate for her PhD in Interdisciplinary Studies in Humanities and Culture, with certificates in Women and Gender and Creative Writing.
+She also holds a PhD in Interdisciplinary Studies in Humanities and Culture, with certificates in Women and Gender and Creative Writing.
 Greta is a social justice advocate and uses her clinical and academic experiences to inform her work.
 Creative writing, story-telling, and fine art contribute to Greta's overall approach, with a focus on the client's needs and the way in he or she understands their goals.

 Greta works with clients age 5 to adult and has specific training in cognition and learning, identity, and socio-cultural issues.

-Tamara hails from VA, by way of NY and PA.
-She holds an MA in Clinical Mental Health Counseling, is a Licensed Clinical Addictions Specialist - Associate, and a Licensed Professional Counselor Associate in NC.
+Tamara Liaschenko (pronouns: she/her/hers) hails from VA, by way of NY and PA.
+She holds an MA in Clinical Mental Health Counseling, is a Licensed Clinical Addictions Specialist and a Licensed Clinical Mental Health Counselor Associate in NC.
 She has a background in dance, movement, and art which she uses in combination with her experiential, trauma, and substance use/abuse training.
 Her prior work experience ranges from corporate business and restaurant management to teaching and extensive group work.

 We respect and acknowledge the vital aspects of your life and take a “whole you” approach to our work.
 We use empathy, compassion, and curiosity to better understand you and your needs.
 Our approach to practice and to life can be summed up in the words of the poet Kahlil Gibran, "No human relation gives one possession in another—every two souls are absolutely different.
 In friendship or in love, the two side by side raise hands together to find what one cannot reach alone."